Strawberry Fields Forever: Take 1

 After Lennon played the song for the other Beatles on his acoustic guitar, on 24 November, he changed to his Epiphone Casino electric guitar for the recordings.
-McCartney played Mellotron, which, following Lennon's lead, the other three Beatles had acquired their own examples of, through Moody Blues keyboardist Mike Pinder.
+McCartney played Mellotron, which, following Lennon's lead, the other three Beatles had acquired their own examples of, through the Moody Blues' keyboardist, Mike Pinder.
 Harrison also played electric guitar, emphasising a bass line beside Lennon's rhythm, and Ringo Starr played drums.
 McCartney wrote the melody for the Mellotron introduction, although on the first take the instrument appears more in the role of backing accompaniment, relative to its prominence on the officially released recording.

 Take 1 opened with a verse, starting "Living is easy with eyes closed", instead of the chorus, which starts the released version.
 The first verse also led directly to the second, with no chorus between.
 Lennon's vocals were automatically double-tracked from the words "Strawberry Fields Forever" through the end of the last verse.
 The last verse, beginning "Always, no sometimes", has three-part harmonies, with McCartney and Harrison singing "dreamy background vocals".
 Onto this take 1, Harrison also overdubbed slide guitar parts over the choruses, played on the Mellotron's guitar setting and using the instrument's pitch control to achieve the slide effect.
 This version was soon abandoned; it went unreleased until a new mix was included on the Anthology 2 outtakes compilation in 1996, although the harmony vocals were cut from the track.